Depeche Mode: Sounds of the Universe (2008–2011)

-In May 2009, the band embarked on a concert tour in support of the album – called Tour of the Universe; it had been announced at a press conference in October 2008 at the Olympiastadion in Berlin.
+In May 2009, the band embarked on a concert tour in support of the album, called Tour of the Universe; it had been announced at a press conference in October 2008 at the Olympiastadion in Berlin.
 There was a warm up show in Luxembourg and it officially started on 10 May 2009 in Tel Aviv.
 The first leg of the tour was disrupted when Dave Gahan was struck down with gastroenteritis.
 During treatment, doctors found and removed a low-grade tumour from the singer's bladder.
 Gahan's illness caused 16 concerts to be cancelled, but several of the shows were rescheduled for 2010.
 The band headlined the Lollapalooza festival during the North American leg of the tour.
 The tour also took the band back to South America for the first time since 1994's Exotic Tour.
 During the final European leg, the band played a show at London's Royal Albert Hall in aid of the Teenage Cancer Trust, where former member Alan Wilder joined Martin Gore on stage for a performance of "Somebody".
 In total the band played to more than 2.7 million people across 32 countries and the tour was one of the most profitable in America in 2009.
-The concerts held at Palau Sant Jordi, Barcelona, Spain were filmed and later released on DVD and Blu-ray Disc release entitled Tour of the Universe: Barcelona 20/21.11.09.
-In March 2010, Depeche Mode won the award for "Best International Group – Rock / Pop" at the ECHO Awards in Germany.
+The concerts held at Palau Sant Jordi, Barcelona, Spain were filmed and later released on DVD and Blu-ray release entitled Tour of the Universe: Barcelona 20/21.11.09.
+In March 2010, Depeche Mode won the award for "Best International Group – Rock / Pop" at the Echo Awards in Germany.

 On 6 June 2011, as the final commitment to their contract with EMI, the band released a remix compilation album, entitled Remixes 2: 81–11 that features remixes by former members Vince Clarke and Alan Wilder.
 Other remixers involved with the project were Nick Rhodes of Duran Duran, Röyksopp, Karlsson & Winnberg of Miike Snow, Eric Prydz, Clark and more.
 A new remix of "Personal Jesus" by Stargate, entitled "Personal Jesus 2011", was released as a single on 30 May 2011, in support of the compilation.

-Depeche Mode contributed their cover of the U2 song "So Cruel" to the tribute album AHK-toong BAY-bi Covered honouring the 20th anniversary of Achtung Baby, a 1991 album by U2.
+Also in 2011, Depeche Mode contributed their cover of the U2 song "So Cruel" to the tribute album AHK-toong BAY-bi Covered, honouring the 20th anniversary of the album Achtung Baby.
 The compilation CD was released with the December 2011 issue of Q.